rndazurescript/FunWithAzureML/forecast-online-endpoint/Readme.md

 # Forecasting with online-endpoint

-You will have to clone the [AzureML-AutoML image](https://ml.azure.com/environments/AzureML-AutoML/version/115) in your own environment to be able to reference it.
+[Optional] If you face issues using the [AzureML-AutoML image](https://ml.azure.com/environments/AzureML-AutoML/version/115) in your own environment (e.g. behind vnet) you can clone it.

 1. Run `step010_clone_automl_environment.py`.
 1. In your custom environments you should have a new environment registered, named `clonedautoml`.
-Do not build it.
+Build it, because otherwise you may get the following error `Message: ResourceNotFound: Deployment failed due to timeout while waiting for Environment Image to become available.` while trying to deploy.

 [Optionally] Build a new machine learning model, to replace the ones in this repo: